bic-berkeley/psych-214-fall-2016/introducing_nipype.rst

     <...>

-We are going to put the setup we need into a Python file we can import from any script that we write that uses nipype.
+We are going to put the setup we need into a Python file we can import from any script that we write that uses Nipype.

 In your current directory, make a new file called ``nipype_settings.py`` with contents like this::